-While it may seem like no more than a long-trending buzzword, Industry 4.0 —as a topic of conversation— highlights an important priority in the electronics sector: innovation.
+While it may seem like no more than a long-trending buzzword, Industry 4.0 —as a topic of conversation— highlights a few important priorities in the electronics industry: e-commerce and innovation.
 Here are the 4 electronics industry trends that are bringing us closer to making Industry 4.0 a reality.

 What is Industry 4.0 (And How Will We Achieve It)?

 Marketplace chatter has revolved around Industry 4.0 —or the fourth industrial revolution for manufacturing— for years.
 The sustained misconception, however, is that Industry 4.0 is an independently developing phase of digitization that is just around the bend.

 On the contrary, it should be viewed not as an inevitable reality, but as a destination or a goal.
 Organizations in the electronics manufacturing industry should work toward embracing innovation in order to achieve an Industry 4.0 world, rather than waiting for Industry 4.0 to simply happen.

 Realistically, Industry 4.0 will not be fully established (until after a trial-and-error and development period) for quite some time, but: here are 4 electronics industry trends that suggest we may be accelerating our move towards Industry 4.0.

 - E-Commerce is Optimizing the Supply Chain

 - The Internet of Things Has Arrived

 - Artificial Intelligence is High-Priority